 What is Real-time Functional Anatomy?

-- Holistic knowledge through a 3D model of the human body comprising every region and system, with structures that can be ghosted and dissected
+- Holistic biomechanics knowledge through an interactive, manipulatable 3D model of the human body comprising every region and system, with structures that can be ghosted and dissected.

-- Enhanced understanding of musculoskeletal anatomy by observing functional movements from any angle and vantage point
+- Enhanced musculoskeletal anatomy understanding by observing functional movements from any angle and vantage point.

 Getting started with Real-time Functional Anatomy